A-y-u-s-h-h/learning-platform-product-analytics-tableau/README.md

 - Where users drop off in learning and exam funnels
 - How learning depth and outcomes differ across user segments

-This project was developed as part of a **guided Tableau analytics course on Udemy** and extended into a **portfolio-ready product analytics case study** with clear metrics, insights, and recommendations.
+This project originally developed as part of a guided Tableau analytics course and significantly extended into an independent, portfolio-ready product analytics case study with custom metrics, insights, and recommendations.

+---

+Business Context
+The platform offers subscription-based online courses and career tracks.
+The core business goals are to:
+- Increase user activation after registration
+- Improve engagement retention over time
+- Drive conversion from learning activity to exams and certifications
+- Understand differences between free and paid user behavior

 ---